-Catholic social teaching speaks very clearly and strongly about the equality of men and women based upon their equal dignity as children of God.
+Catholic teaching speaks very clearly and strongly about the equality of men and women.
 "In creating [humans] 'male and female,' God gives man and woman an equal personal dignity."
-(Catechism of the Catholic Church, no. 2334).
-The bishops' concern for just wages and the fair treatment of women goes back at least 100 years.
-In a February 12, 1919 statement entitled Programs of Social Construction, the bishops said that "women who are engaged at the same tasks of men should receive equal pay for equal amounts and qualities of work."
-That being said, the USCCB has concern about a number of consequences (intended or unintended) that will arise with the proposed Equal Rights Amendment (ERA).
+Catechism of the Catholic Church, no. 2334.
+The bishops' explicit concern for just wages and the fair treatment of women goes back at least 100 years.
+In a February 12, 1919, statement entitled Programs of Social Construction, the bishops said that "women who are engaged at the same tasks of men should receive equal pay for equal amounts and qualities of work."
+Moreover, recent popes like St. John Paul II and Francis have spoken powerfully about the need to do more to address unjust inequities between women and men1.
+That being said, the USCCB has concern about a number of consequences that will arise from the proposed Equal Rights Amendment (ERA).

 Legal controversy: The Equal Rights Amendment (ERA) to the Constitution was passed by Congress in 1972 when two-thirds of each chamber voted for the amendment.
 However, it failed to achieve ratification by 38 states (three-fourths) within the 7-year time limit established by Congress.
-While Congress did pass a 3-year extension, it is legally questionable whether the extension was valid and, in any event, no further states ratified during the "extension."
-It also remains legally dubious whether ratifications after that deadline are valid (Virginia became the third to attempt to do so in January 2020) and whether states can rescind their ratification (as 5 states have done).
+While Congress did purport to pass, before the deadline, a 39-month extension, it is legally questionable whether the extension was valid and, in any event, no further states ratified during the "extension."
+It is extremely doubtful that "ratifications" after the deadline have any legal effect, with or without the retroactive blessing of Congress.
+Also disputed is the effect of rescissions that were passed by five states before the deadline.

-If the deadline and the rescissions are both bypassed, then Virginia could be counted as the 38th state to ratify.
-However, the legal ruling of the Department of Justice's Office of Legal Counsel (Jan 8, 2020) prohibits the Archivist from certifying the ERA of 1972 (and thereby making it part of the Constitution) due to its determination that ratifications after the congressionally-mandated time limit are not valid.
+Only if the five rescissions are disregarded, and the deadline is disregarded, was Virginia's January 2020 legislative action the "38th ratification."
+However, the legal ruling of the Department of Justice's Office of Legal Counsel (Jan 6, 2020) prevents the Archivist from certifying the ERA of 1972 (and thereby making it part of the Constitution) due to OLC's determination that ratifications after the congressionally-mandated time limit are not valid.
 (Because they determined the 1972 ERA is no longer pending, it was unnecessary to also rule on whether states could rescind their ratifications).